sinatra/sinatra-recipes/README.md

 ## On translations

-Currently we're not supporting inclusion of translations in the main project.
+Currently we're not supporting translations in the main repository.

 However, if you'd like to maintain a fork for translating the docs then feel free to do so, and add your fork to the [list of translations in the